ShohidulProgrammer/snakeGame/README.md

 # snakeGame

-features-- \n
+features--
-snake game made by java \n
+snake game made by java
 basic animation game
 decrease life when touching with any enemy scoring pint